katersonnbert/gitnotes/Linux.md

 # Basic Bash commands:

-`ls`        ... display files and directories within your current directory `ls -l`     ... like ls, but display additional information `ls -a`     ... like ls, but also display hidden files and directories `ls -l -a`  ... combination of `ls -l` and `ls -a`
+- `ls`        ... display files and directories within your current directory
+- `ls -l`     ... like ls, but display additional information
+- `ls -a`     ... like ls, but also display hidden files and directories
+- `ls -l -a`  ... combination of `ls -l` and `ls -a`

-ls ../Foldername ... display the contents of directory "Foldername" residing on the same hirarchical layer as the folder we are currently residing in
+- `ls ../Foldername` ... display the contents of directory "Foldername" residing on the same hierarchical layer as the folder we are currently residing in

-ll ... like ls -l
+- `ll` ... like ls -l

-pwd ... print working directory, prints the complete path from root until the directory we are currently residing in
+- `pwd` ... print working directory, prints the complete path from root until the directory we are currently residing in

         e.g. [chris@troll papers]$pwd
              /home/users/chris/papers/
              [chris@troll papers]$

-cd [path] ... change directory; move within the filesystem from your current directory to another directory specified in your [path]
+- `cd [path]` ... change directory; move within the filesystem from your current directory to another directory specified in your [path]

         e.g. [chris@troll ~]$cd /home/user/franz/

-cd ..   ... change from the current directory to the directory directly above.
+- `cd ..`   ... change from the current directory to the directory directly above.

-mkdir foldername ... create folder "foldername" at your current position within the filesystem
+- `mkdir foldername` ... create folder "foldername" at your current position within the filesystem

         e.g. [chris@troll papers]$mkdir cell_papers

-rmdir foldername ... remove folder "foldername" from the filesystem. will only work, if the folder is empty.
+- `rmdir foldername` ... remove folder "foldername" from the filesystem. will only work, if the folder is empty.

         e.g. [chris@troll papers]$rmdir cell_papers

-rm filename ... remove file "filename" from the filesystem.
+- `rm filename` ... remove file "filename" from the filesystem.

         e.g. [chris@troll papers]$rm 2011_Science_2282772.pdf

-rm foldername -r ... remove folder "foldername" from the filesystem including all files and folders it contains.
+- `rm foldername -r` ... remove folder "foldername" from the filesystem including all files and folders it contains.

         e.g. [chris@troll work]$rm papers -r

-cp path1/source path2/target ... copy file "source" residing at location "path1" to file "target" residing at location "path2"
+- `cp path1/source path2/target` ... copy file "source" residing at location "path1" to file "target"
+residing at location "path2"

         e.g. [chris@troll work]$cp /home/user/chris/work/papers/2011_Science_2282772.pdf /home/users/chris/work/papers/science/2011_Science_2282772.pdf

-cp path1/source ./target ... copy file "source" residing at location "path1" to file "target" at the current location
+- `cp path1/source ./target` ... copy file "source" residing at location "path1" to file "target" at the current location

         e.g. [chris@troll science]$cp /home/user/chris/work/papers/2011_Science_2282772.pdf ./2011_Science_2282772.pdf

 will copy the file 2011_Science_2282772.pdf from location /home/user/chris/work/papers/ to location /home/users/chris/work/papers/science/

-cp path1/source . ... copy file "source" residing at location "path1" to the current location, keeping the same filename.
+- `cp path1/source .` ... copy file "source" residing at location "path1" to the current location, keeping the same filename.

         e.g. [chris@troll science]$cp /home/user/chris/work/papers/2011_Science_2282772.pdf .
 will copy the file 2011_Science_2282772.pdf from location /home/user/chris/work/papers/ to location /home/users/chris/work/papers/science/

-mv [Pfad-Quelle]/[Filename] [Pfad-Ziel] ... same as "cp" command, but moves the file from one location to the other, deleting the original file.
+- `mv [Pfad-Quelle]/[Filename] [Pfad-Ziel]` ... same as "cp" command, but moves the file from one location to the other, deleting the original file.

-echo text ... prints "text" onto the screen
+- `echo text` ... prints "text" onto the screen

         e.g. [chris@troll work]$echo hurray for icecream!

-echo text > filename.txt ... saves "text" into file "filename.txt" which will be created at the current filesystem location
+- `echo text > filename.txt` ... saves "text" into file "filename.txt" which will be created at the current filesystem location

         e.g. [chris@troll work]$echo hurray for icecream! > important.txt

-cat filename ... prints the contents of file "filename" onto the screen.
+- `cat filename` ... prints the contents of file "filename" onto the screen.

         e.g. [chris@troll work]$cat important.txt

-less filename ... displays the contents of file "filename" in the screen, contents are scrollable by using "up" and "down" keys. end this by pressing "q"
+- `less filename` ... displays the contents of file "filename" in the screen, contents are scrollable by using "up" and "down" keys. end this by pressing "q"

         e.g. [chris@troll work]$less important.txt

-history ... list of all commands executed within this terminal
+- `history` ... list of all commands executed within this terminal

         e.g. [chris@troll ~]$history

-exit ... close the shell
+- `exit` ... close the shell

         e.g. [chris@troll ~]$exit

-# Further Basic Bash command line options:
+## Further basic Bash command line options:

-[command] > [filename] ... will write the output of a specifc [command] to a specific file. note, that an already existing file with the same filename at the same location will be replaced!
+- `[command] > [filename]` ... will write the output of a specific `[command]` to a specific file.
+Note, that an already existing file with the same filename at the same location will be replaced!

         e.g.    [chris@troll work]$echo hurray for icecream! > important.txt
                 [chris@troll work]$less important.txt
                 [chris@troll work]$echo another hurray for schnitzel! > important.txt
                 [chris@troll work]$less important.txt

-[command] >> [filename] ... will append the output of a specific [command] to a specific file.
+- `[command] >> [filename]` ... will append the output of a specific `[command]` to a specific file.
 If the file does not exist yet, it will be created.

         e.g.    [chris@troll work]$echo chicken >> shopping_list.txt
                 [chris@troll work]$less shopping_list.txt